Effective Collaboration in Project Management

 There are plenty of tools you can use to implement effective collaboration team-wide.

-From Microsoft Teams for instant communication (especially useful for remote teams) to visual task management with Project Central, you can make sure your team has all the information they need on hand, and an easy access to the coworkers they need to collaborate with.
+From Microsoft Teams for instant communication (especially useful for remote teams) to visual task management with Project Central, you can make sure your team has all the information they need on hand, and easy access to the coworkers they need to collaborate with.

 However, make sure you establish guidelines for using these tools so no one mistakes Teams for an excuse to send work-related messages in the middle of the night.